What does 'greatest' even mean?

 The biases

-A weakness of the list, as written about elsewhere, may be that it still emphasizes Western literature available in English.
-Extensive efforts have been made to consider the greatest creative literature from all parts of the world, from all cultures and in many original languages, but evidence of a natural bias likely remains.
+As written about elsewhere, a weakness of the Greatest Literature list, may be that it still emphasizes Western literature available in English.
+Extensive efforts have been made to consider the greatest creative literature from all parts of the world, from all cultures and in many original languages, but a natural bias likely remains.

-The biggest bias evident in the list though is that twentieth-century writing accounts for more entries than all other periods put together.
+The biggest imbalance evident in the list though is that twentieth-century writing accounts for more entries than all other periods put together.
 Partly this is because, indeed, more literature was produced in that century than in any other era.
-It is also true that contemporary literature often speaks to us more directly than older works and thus seems "better" to those of us living now.
+It is also true that contemporary and recent literature often speaks to us more directly than older works and thus seems "better" to those of us living now.
 Also, at least some of this preponderance of modern lit can be attributed to simple ignorance of older works.
-This imbalance is expected to be redressed somewhat as we gain longer perspective on recent works.
+This imbalance is expected to be redressed somewhat as we gain longer perspective on works of the past century.

 Another modern bias should be admitted: novels are cited much more frequently than any other kinds of works, such as short stories, poetry or drama.
 This reflects the fact that novels constitute our most popular literary form.

 This wasn't always the case.
-At one time the writing that any literate person knew was poetry.
-Even earlier, stories told orally or acted out dramatically were the chief entertainment.
-But for the past century at least, the novel has been far and away the most popular literary form.
-This is not to excuse the list's neglect of any great poems, stories or plays.
-The problem is simply that we in the modern world are not as familiar with them as we are with novels.
+At one time poetry was the writing that any literate person knew.
+Stories told orally or acted out dramatically have been the chief entertainment at various times and places.
+But for the past century at least, the novel has been far and away the most popular literary form around the world.
+This is not to excuse the list's possible neglect of any great poems, stories or plays.
+It is simply to point out we are not as familiar with them as we are with novels.

 Drama is an unusual case as a "literary" form because plays are generally not written to be read.
 In the days before movies and television, people were more familiar with drama live on stage than in print.
-Even today the quality of a play as a play depends on much more than its literary values.
+Even today the quality of a play depends on its theatrical performance more than on its literary values.
 In general, dramas selected for this list are those that offer the greatest rewards as literature—that is, as read on the page.
-The success of a theatrical performance—like the success of a movie or television drama based on a written script—is only partially relevant to our literary purposes here.
+The success of a play on stage—like the success of a movie or television drama based on a written script—is only partially relevant for our literary purposes here.

 In future, the list could even include an exceptional film or TV screenplay if a great one should be published and read as literature.
 Just as, in recent years, graphic novels—"comics" to some of us—have been put into contention for our lists.